 Are there any complications of cryptosporidiosis?

 As with any infection of the bowels (gastroenteritis), cryptosporidiosis can lead to lack of fluid (dehydration) and salt (electrolyte) imbalance in your body.
-This occurs if the water and salts that are lost in your stools (faeces) are not replaced by your drinking adequate fluids.
+This occurs if the water and salts that are lost in your stools (faeces) are not replaced by you drinking adequate fluids.
 If you can manage to drink plenty of fluids then dehydration is unlikely to occur, or is only likely to be mild, and will soon recover as you drink.
 Severe dehydration can lead to a drop in your blood pressure.
 This can cause reduced blood flow to your vital organs.
 If dehydration is not treated, kidney failure may also develop.
 Some people who become severely dehydrated need a 'drip' of fluid directly into a vein.
 This requires admission to hospital.

 Also, during any episode of diarrhoea, certain medicines that you may be taking for other conditions or reasons may not be as effective.
 This is because the diarrhoea means that reduced amounts of the medicines are taken up (absorbed) into your body.
 Examples of such medication are medicines for epilepsy, diabetes and contraception.
-Speak to your doctor or practice nurse if you are unsure of what to do if you are taking other medicines and have diarrhoea.
+Speak with your doctor or practice nurse if you are unsure of what to do if you are taking other medicines and have diarrhoea.

 As mentioned above, symptoms of cryptosporidiosis can be more severe in those with a weakened immune system and can sometimes be life-threatening.
 The gallbladder and the pancreas gland may also become infected in such people.